 Once the tree is expanded, you can see the lineage of what has happened to the object.
-Notice that Custmr_East and Custmr_West are listed as physical implementations of the Customer entity.
-The denormalization mapping object from the data model explorer tree is visible to see how the end result was achieved.
+Notice that Custmr\East and Custmr\West are listed as physical implementations of the Customer entity.
+The denormalization mapping object shows how the end result was achieved.